 Near Olive Hill in Carter County, Kentucky — The American South (East South Central)

-Erected 1963 by Kentucky Historical Society-Kentucky Department of Highways.
-(Marker Number 209.)
+Erected 1964 by Kentucky Historical Society / Kentucky Department of Highways.
+(Marker Number 640.)

 Topics and series.
-This memorial is listed in these topic lists: Industry & Commerce • Settlements & Settlers • War of 1812.
+This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the Kentucky Historical Society series list.
+A significant historical year for this entry is 1874.

 Location.
-38° 22.602′ N, 83° 7.398′ W. Marker is near Olive Hill, Kentucky, in Carter County.
-Memorial is on Cave Road.
-The marker is located in Carter Caves State Resort Park.
+38° 18.492′ N, 83° 8.793′ W. Marker is near Olive Hill, Kentucky, in Carter County.
+Marker is at the intersection of Ridge Drive and Old US 60 Road (U.S. 60), on the right when traveling east on Ridge Drive.
+It is a few hundred feet away from present-day US 60.
+Turn on Ridge Drive and you’ll see it.
 Touch for map.
 Marker is in this post office area: Olive Hill KY 41164, United States of America.
 Touch for directions.